 Although refusing to take any type of chemical test prevents the police from obtaining presumptive evidence of a BAC over the limit, a refusal may also result in additional and immediate consequences under Florida’s implied consent law.
 Specifically, you will face a 12-month license suspension for a refusal to submit to a breathalyzer, whether or not you ultimately receive a DUI conviction, unless you can prove that your initial traffic stop was somehow unlawful.
 If you are stopped for DUI and refuse a breathalyzer, a skilled attorney can help you determine whether the traffic stop was unlawful—and if it was, prove it to the judge—helping prevent an automatic revocation of your license.

-That is just one of the reasons it is critical to discuss every aspect of your case with a skilled criminal defense lawyer as soon as possible after a traffic stop and arrest for DUI.
-Our lawyers can identify whether your traffic stop was unlawful, and ways to possibly challenge any evidence from field sobriety or breathalyzer tests.
+That is just one of the reasons it is critical to discuss every aspect of your case with a skilled criminal defense attorney as soon as possible after a traffic stop and arrest for DUI.
+Our attorneys can identify whether your traffic stop was unlawful, and ways to possibly challenge any evidence from field sobriety or breathalyzer tests.
 We can also help you challenge your administrative license suspension, although you must do so quickly after your arrest to meet the very short deadlines set by law.
 Don’t delay in seeking legal help after a DUI arrest, or you may lose important rights and face expensive fines and penalties, including jail.

 Possible Penalties for a First Offense